levelfourtwenty/RokuController/README.md

 The script sends requests (via the request module) to the roku device when you press keys.

 # "But you should've done this not this"
-I am not the best programmer in the world, if you have a suggestion leave an issue and I will get to it other then that, enjoy your new remote.
+I am not the best programmer in the world, if you have a suggestion leave an issue and I will get to it.
+Other then that, enjoy your new remote.

 also inb4 roku dmca